mkeiji/xappServer/README.md

 1. [IntelliJ](https://www.jetbrains.com/idea/) (there is a community version that is FREE)
 2. [VScode](https://code.visualstudio.com/) (its free)

+### Preparation
+Before running the server, you MUST create and start the database server.
+For development use the following:
+* database=xapptestdb
+* username=root
+* password=root

 ### To run
 * windows
 ``` bash